Sustainable Living Center Oregon

-When the river is running low, the fish congregate in holes waiting for the rain to raise the river level.
+When the river runs low, the fish congregate in holes waiting for the rain to raise the river level.
 See the holes (marked in red) on the above map.
-If the river level has been sitting below 4 feet, or even a bit higher, stick to trolling or bait and bobber fishing tidewater.
+If the river level is below 4 feet, or even a bit higher, stick to trolling or bait and bobber fishing tidewater.

 River Above 4 feet

 When the river is above 4 feet, you have options.
 Most river anglers consider the river to be in perfect shape when it is close to 5.5 feet and decent up to 7 feet.
 Plunking with bait is better in higher water, peaking at 7 or 7.5 feet or a little higher and worthwhile to about 8.5 feet.

 For the hardcore Chinook Salmon enthusiast who has his own boat, motor, fishing poles, and bait, we do not offer very few services

 For a family or group that has their own fishing equipment and wants to share his fishing passion with his family or group, we offer the Fishing-Cat.

 A Fishing-Cat consists of two Canoes or Kayaks.

 Our superstructure converts two kayaks or two canoes into one catamaran.
 The structural integrity of this system has been proven on expeditions worldwide.